Shatterstar: Fictional character biography

-However, this does not explain why Shatterstar had some of Benjamin Russell's memories before they merged, or why they looked so much alike.
-There are still too many mysteries yet to be explained about Shatterstar's true origin.
-It was hinted that Shatterstar may have been the child of Longshot and the mutant X-Man Dazzler in the early run of X-Men in 1992, and in 2009, Rob Liefeld confirmed that Shatterstar "was pitched as Longshot's son".
-A later medical exam conducted by Beast upon Shatterstar revealed that he indeed possessed DNA identical to that of Longshot, his rumored father, along with such genetic features as hollow bones and a lack of white blood cells.

 Dazzler revealed that she was pregnant with Longshot's child and Longshot suggested the name "Shatterstar" for the unborn child.
 Longshot and Dazzler returned to Mojoworld to free Longshot's people and Dazzler later appeared without Longshot and without a child.
-It was speculated that Dazzler miscarried, though it was not established until a 2013 comic by Peter A. David what became of the infant; the child's future self, Shatterstar, wiped his parents' memories of his birth and arranged for his transport to the future.
+It was speculated that Dazzler miscarried, though it was not established until a 2013 comic by Peter David what became of the infant; the child's future self, Shatterstar, wiped his parents' memories of his birth and arranged for him to be transported to the future.

-Shatterstar accompanied Rictor to the Richter home in Mexico to try to end Rictor's family's arms-dealing business.